oss-rust-github-io/rustic_boards/README.md

 Rustic Boards emerges from the philosophy that performance should not be sacrificed for usability.
 Built on the robust foundations of Rust, known for its speed, safety, and memory efficiency, Rustic Boards offers a powerful CLI-based Kanban board experience like no other.

+**Note: The application is currently supported only on Windows machines.
+Support for other operating systems is part of future roadmap.**

 ## Design

 1. Clear and intuitive CLI command structure